 VII.
 Funding and Resources.
-This agreement is not a fiscal or funds obligation document.
-Nothing in this agreement shall be construed as obligating any of the Parties to the expenditure of funds in excess of appropriations authorized by law or otherwise commit any of the Parties to actions for which it lacks statutory authority.
-It is understood that the level of resources to be expended under this agreement will be consistent with the level of resources available to the Parties to support such efforts.
-Any activities involving reimbursement or contribution of funds between the Parties to this agreement will be handled in accordance with applicable laws, regulations and procedures.
-Such activities will be documented in separate agreements with specific projects between the Parties spelled out.
-The separate agreements will reference this general agreement.
+Nothing in this agreement shall be construed as obligating any of the parties to the expenditure of funds in excess of appropriations authorized by law or otherwise commit any of the parties to actions for which it lacks statutory authority.
+It is understood that the level of resources to be expended under this agreement will be consistent with the level of resources available to the parties to support such efforts.

 VIII.
 Effective Date.
-The terms of this agreement are effective upon signature by all Parties.
+The terms of this agreement are effective upon signature by all parties.

 IX.
 Modification.
-This agreement may be modified upon the mutual written consent of the Parties.
+This agreement may be modified upon the mutual written consent of the parties.